dev-ekkx/dev-ekkx/README.md

 # 💫 About Me:

-Hello, I'm a passionate front-end developer currently learning golang and svelte
+Hello, I'm a passionate fullstack developer currently learning golang and svelte

 ## 🌐 Socials: